The National Lottery Draws: Studios

 The National Lottery draws were originally filmed at BBC Television Centre in London.
 From 2006 to 2013, it was filmed at Arqiva Chalfont Grove studios in Chalfont St Peter, Buckinghamshire in a set known as Lottery HQ.
 From January 2013, it has been filmed from Pinewood Studios.
 The EuroMillions draw takes place in a dedicated studio in Paris, France.
 The draw is occasionally shown at other locations for special events such as The National Lottery Awards ceremony.

 Broadcasting

 Until 2017, the programme was usually broadcast on BBC One, although it was occasionally shown on BBC Two if BBC One was unable to show it.
 The BBC were granted the rights in 1994 after defeating a rival bid from ITV.
-The programme was also broadcast on BBC Radio 1 (or Radio 1 FM as it was then known) and later, it was broadcast on BBC Radio 5 Live.
+The programme was also broadcast on BBC Radio 1 (or Radio 1 FM as it was then known) but once the Wednesday draw was introduced it was broadcast on BBC Radio 5 Live instead.
+For the first few years of the lottery's existence, the results were also reported on ITV after the draw had taken place, either by an ITN presenter relaying the results of the draw, or overlaid over regular programming at the bottom of the screen.